juniorxxue/aplas2022-artifact/README.md

 ## Overview

+There are five Coq projects in our artifact and each is documented by coqdoc.

 `core`: Coq proof of the first calculus

 `core+disjoint`: Coq proof of the second calculus

+`subtyping/normal`: Coq proof of properties of applicative subtyping WRT subtyping without distribuitivity.

+`subtyping/normal+distri`: Coq proof of properties of applicative subtyping WRT subtyping with distribuivity.

-`subtyping`: Coq proof of properties of applicative subtyping
+`subtyping/normal+distri+toplike`: Coq proof of properties of applicative subtyping WRT subtyping with distribuivity and top-like rule.

 ## Warm Reminder